Length 6.85 km (4.3 miles), terrain contains gentle hills

 For more running routes, see Route List

 If you've ever wondered on a nice evening in Paris where all the runners are, they're all in the Bois de Boulogne.
-This is the only place in Paris where you can do a real trail run and soak in some honest fresh air and nature in this otherwise running-unfriendly city (I still love running in Paris, anyway!).
+This is one of the few places in Paris where you can do a real trail run, and soak in some honest fresh air and nature in this otherwise running-unfriendly city (I still love running in Paris, anyway!).

 |Lakeside running in the Bois de Boulogne|

-There is a lot more there, too, especially for horses, reflecting its heritage as a royal hunting grounds.
+There is a lot more there, too, especially for horse riders, reflecting its heritage as a royal hunting grounds.
 There are a lot of horse-related grounds set up in the park: not one but two horse-racing tracks, riding trails and other racing clubs.